gravitee-io/gravitee-doc-gen/README.md

 - `title`
     - Upper case the first letter
 - `mvmdheader`
-    -  Include a md file and move their titles level
+    -  Include a `.md` file and move their title levels